eormeno-idei/microservicios-api/app/Services/UI/Components/CALENDAR_COMPONENT_CONTEXT.md

 - `showSaturdayInfo(bool $show)`: Toggles visibility of event details on Saturdays.
 - `showSundayInfo(bool $show)`: Toggles visibility of event details on Sundays.
 - `referencesColumns(int $columns)`: Sets the number of columns for the references grid (1-3).
+- `minHeight(string $height)`: Sets the minimum height of the day cells (e.g., '40px').
+- `maxHeight(string $height)`: Sets the maximum height of the day cells.
+- `cellSize(string $size)`: Sets a fixed width and height for the day cells (e.g., '40px').
+Overrides min/max height logic and forces grid columns to match this size.

 ## Data Structures